 If you’ve been to a yoga class with me, you might have heard me say I geek out on pain papers and read them for fun in my spare time.
 No, I’m not kidding.
 I really do.
-I find pain research fascinating.
+I find yoga and chronic pain research fascinating.
 Pain is so multipronged and there are so many ways to look at dealing with it.
 Of course, yoga can be used to deal with chronic pain.
 Yoga is my primary management tool, since I live with rheumatoid arthritis and five herniated disks.
 I’m of course always looking for fresh perspectives I can bring to my clients too.

 I found three new papers this week that I thought were really exciting from a yoga perspective, so I wanted to share them.